atan009/vimrc/README.md

 If it was done properly, there should be a new directory inside the autoload directory.
-For the final steps, edit your .vimrc file, which should be in the HOME directory.
-If one does not exist, create a filed named ".vimrc" in your HOME directory.
+For the final steps, edit your .vimrc file, which should be in the `$HOME` directory.
+If one does not exist, create a filed named ".vimrc" in your `$HOME` directory.

 	cd
 	touch .vimrc